refinedev/refine/README.md

 ## Contribution

-If you discover a bug, please file a bug report at [issue](https://github.com/refinedev/refine/issues/new/choose).
+If you discover a bug, please file a bug report at [issue](https://github.com/refinedev/refine/issues/new?assignees=&labels=bug&template=bug_report.yml&title=%5BBUG%5D). <br/>
+If you want to fix a typo or update documentation, raise an issue [here](https://github.com/refinedev/refine/issues/new?assignees=&labels=documentation&template=documentation.yml&title=%5BDOC%5D). <br/>
+If you want to propose a feature, raise a detailed issue with explanation [here](https://github.com/refinedev/refine/issues/new?assignees=&labels=enhancement&template=feature_request.yml&title=%5BFEAT%5D).

 If you are willing to fix an issue or propose a feature, all PRs with clear explanations are welcome and encouraged.

+know more about the ways to contribute [here](https://refine.dev/docs/contributing/#ways-to-contribute)